-- an unusual increase in the amount of sputum - an unusual decrease in the amount of sputum - an unusual increase in the consistency and stickiness of the sputum - a change in the color of the sputum to either brown, yellow or green - the presence of blood in the sputum - an unusual increase in the severity of the breathlessness - the development of a feeling of general ill-health - the development of swelling of the ankles - an unaccountable increase or decrease in weight - the necessity to increase the number of pillows in order to sleep in comfort - increasing fatigability and lack of energy with a feeling that more rest is required - the development of increasingly frequent morning headaches, dizzy spells, restlessness, loss of libido and insomnia - the development, during an acute respiratory infection, of confusion, disorientation, slurring of the speech
+- An unusual increase in the amount of sputum. - An unusual decrease in the amount of sputum. - An unusual increase in the consistency and stickiness of the sputum. - A change in the color of the sputum to either brown, yellow or green. - The presence of blood in the sputum. - An unusual increase in the severity of breathlessness. - The development of a feeling of general ill-health. - The development of swelling of the ankles. - An unaccountable increase or decrease in weight. - The necessity to increase the number of pillows in order to sleep in comfort. - Increasing fatigability and lack of energy with the feeling that more rest is required. - The development of increasingly frequent morning headaches, dizzy spells, restlessness, loss of libido and insomnia. - The development, during an acute respiratory infection, of confusion, disorientation, slurring of speech.